reactjs/react.dev/content/docs/thinking-in-react.md

 At the end of this step, you'll have a library of reusable components that render your data model.
 The components will only have `render()` methods since this is a static version of your app.
 The component at the top of the hierarchy (`FilterableProductTable`) will take your data model as a prop.
 If you make a change to your underlying data model and call `ReactDOM.render()` again, the UI will be updated.
 It's easy to see how your UI is updated and where to make changes since there's nothing complicated going on.
 React's **one-way data flow** (also called *one-way binding*) keeps everything modular and fast.

-Simply refer to the [React docs](/docs/) if you need help executing this step.
+Refer to the [React docs](/docs/) if you need help executing this step.

 ### A Brief Interlude: Props vs State